milanaryal/milanaryal.github.io/_posts/2015/2015-08-19-hosting-images-with-dropbox-on-your-website.md

 <div class="alert alert-info">
   <h4>Invitation</h4>
   Want to join Dropbox?
-Sign in now with <a href="https://db.tt/vocH7o0j">https://db.tt/vocH7o0j</a> link and setup Dropbox to your desktop or mobile device you'll get extra 500MB of bonus space.
+Sign in now with <a href="https://db.tt/vocH7o0j" class="alert-link">https://db.tt/vocH7o0j</a> link and setup Dropbox to your desktop or mobile device you’ll get extra 500MB of bonus space.
 </div>